Aftab-affu/intern_6w/week1_tasks/readme.md

 1. Firstly we have been introduced to online EDA tool called EDA playground .We have learned about different modellings through which we prepare a code and testbench for given circuit .we have learned about data flow modelling and behavioural modelling and different modellings .
+ How to write codes for different combinational and sequential circuits we have learnt .
+EDA Playground is a free web application that allows users to edit, simulate (and view waveforms), synthesize, and share their HDL code.
+Its goal is to accelerate the learning of design and testbench development with easier code sharing and with simpler access to simulators and libraries.
+There are so many websites like chipverify.com, verificationacademy.com, verificationguide.com, iverilog.com, and more.
+But EDA Playground is user friendly than all other websites
+2. Then in this week we have also been introduced to circuit verse .
+ CircuitVerse (CV) simulator is a cloud-based open source tool for building live circuit simulations.We can build from simple gates to complex sequential circuits, plot timing diagrams, automatic circuit generation, explore standard ICs, and much more.
+CircuitVerse can export high-resolution images in multiple formats including SVG.Automatically generate circuit based on truth table data.
+This is great to create complex logic circuits and can be easily be made into a subcircuit.
+Create subcircuits once and use them repeatedly.
+This allows easier and more structured design.CircuitVerse supports multi bit-wires, this means circuit design is easier, faster, and uncluttered.
+3. After EDA playground and Circuitverse , we have been introduced deeply to behavioral modelling .
+Like it contains procedural statements, which control the simulation and manipulate variables of the data types.
+These statements are contained within the procedures.
+Each of the procedures has an activity flow associated with it.